 Mosaic must obtain the following approvals or authorizations from federal, state or local governments to mine and reclaim the Ona Mine site:

-US Army Corp of Engineers (USACE) – Clean Water Act Section 404 DA permit – Submitted June 2011; Revision submitted in September 2013 (Issuance of this permit will also include Threatened and Endangered Species Authorization from USFWS.)
+US Army Corp of Engineers (USACE) – Clean Water Act Section 404 DA permit – Submitted June 2011; Revisions submitted in September 2013, June 2014 and November 2016 (Issuance of this permit will also include Threatened and Endangered Species Authorization from USFWS.)

 Florida Department of Environmental Protection (FDEP) – Environmental Resource Permit and Conceptual Reclamation Plan approval – Obtained August 2015